 At the end of the day, I’m guessing most of you reading this don’t have the extra $400 sitting around to invest in some extra software.
-Which, in my opinion, is great.

 Save that money.

 You don’t need to spend it just to get some complex software that is only slightly better.
-In fact, even if you did I imagine you might not enjoy using it as much as LALAL.AI for your separation needs.
+In fact, even if you do, I imagine you might not enjoy using it as much as LALAL.AI for your separation needs.

 Where LALAL.AI shines is its incredibly fast and efficient process for uploading, processing, and separating audio tracks in one smooth user-friendly experience, ESPECIALLY for vocals and instrumentation, utilizing its new Phoenix technology which will be applied to its other areas of instrumentation later this year.